 This fun app, featuring four unique games, challenges people to use both halves of their brain to complete tasks.
-Patients are tested to match shapes, trace lines and reverse patterns; they can play challenges against the clock, or play slowly in Zen Mode.
-The games are styled after real brain therapies, but it can be enjoyed by anyone.
+Patients are tested to match shapes, trace lines, and reverse patterns; they can play challenges against the clock or play slowly in Zen Mode.
+The games are styled after real brain therapies, but anyone can enjoy them.
 All ages and skill levels are considered, and the style of play can be adjusted for different difficulties.
 Price: $0.99.

 2. Breathe2Relax (iOS & Android)

-This portable stress management tool provides detailed information on the effects of stress on the body and instructions and practice exercises to help users learn diaphragmatic breathing.
-Designed to help with mood stabilization, anger control and anxiety management.
+This portable stress management tool provides detailed information on the effects of stress on the body and instructions and practices exercises to help users learn diaphragmatic breathing.
+Designed to help with mood stabilization, anger control, and anxiety management.
 Free.

 3. Find My iPhone (iOS)

 Okay, who hasn’t misplaced their phone on occasion?
 But those recovering from traumatic brain injury may have more trouble than most.
 If a patient misplaces their iPhone, iPad, iPod touch, or Mac, the app will let them use any iOS device to find it.
 Free.

 This popular app includes brain exercises targeting memory, attention, speed, flexibility, and problem-solving.
 Users can design their own personalized training, including "courses" with TBI-specific content.
 Games adapt to user performance, helping patients stay challenged in a variety of cognitive tasks.
 Free; paid subscription available for advanced features.

 This customizable visual schedule app for iPad or iPhone is designed to give an individual an audio/visual representation of the events in their day.
 Events that require more support can be linked to an activity schedule or video clip to help model the task even further.
 Price: $14.99.